andreasmhallberg/readingnotes/Suleiman, 2014. Arab(ic) languge anxiety.md

 - Discussion of therm *azma* with regards to Arabic.
 67

-- Language explicitly tied to moral.
+- Language explicitly tied to moral values.
 69

 - Similar phenomenon in English and French.
 72-3